anasanchesdev/anasanchesdev/README.md

 Beginner in hacking (using python) and Linux

-I speak portuguese (as my first language) and english.
+I speak portuguese (native) and english.

 I'm open to any offers, sugestions or opportunities.
 Contact me at my e-mail.